When we talk about growth mindset, we usually apply it to academics. But practicing growth mindset in sports is extremely beneficial as well.

-If you criticize your child following these guidelines, it will be easier for him to accept the criticism rather than feeling hurt or put on the spot.
+If you criticize your child for following these guidelines, it will be easier for him to accept the criticism rather than feel hurt or put on the spot.

 Pay attention to what you criticize.
 If you want to emphasize a growth mindset, criticize lack of effort and discipline, poor sportsmanship, etc. No matter if your child wins or loses, comment on the amount of effort, hard work, and discipline that your child demonstrated.